-Washington Post
+Ruth Bader Ginsburg, Supreme Court justice and legal pioneer for gender equality, dies at 87

 Justice Ginsburg was also criticized for speaking too frankly in interviews and speeches, especially about abortion rights and same-sex marriage.

-She drew fire for surprisingly critical remarks about businessman Donald Trump, saying she feared for the court and the country if he were elected president.
+She drew criticism for surprisingly critical remarks about businessman Donald Trump, saying she feared for the court and the country if he were elected president.
 After several days of controversy, she issued a statement saying it was wrong of her to have commented about politics, but not apologizing for her views.

 During her court tenure, Justice Ginsburg had several bouts with cancer, although she never missed a day of the court’s public schedule.